ifilot/pico-sst39sf0x0-programmer/README.md

 * [P2000T Tape Monitor](https://github.com/ifilot/p2000t-tape-monitor): A SLOT2
   datacartridge for loading programs into the P2000T.

+Nevertheless, this is a general purpose product and you are able to flash and kind of data onto the ROM chips.

 ## Images

 ![Image of the PICO Flasher device](img/pico-flasher.jpg)